By the end of this section, you will be able to do the following:

 Benefits of Carbohydrates

 Are carbohydrates good for you?
-Some often tell people who wish to lose weight that carbohydrates are bad and they should avoid them.
+Some people believe that carbohydrates are bad and they should avoid them.
 Some diets completely forbid carbohydrate consumption, claiming that a low-carbohydrate diet helps people to lose weight faster.
 However, carbohydrates have been an important part of the human diet for thousands of years.
 Artifacts from ancient civilizations show the presence of wheat, rice, and corn in our ancestors’ storage areas.

 As part of a well balanced diet, we should supplement carbohydrates with proteins, vitamins, and fats.
 Calorie-wise, a gram of carbohydrate provides 4.3 Kcal.
 For comparison, fats provide 9 Kcal/g, a less desirable ratio.
 Carbohydrates contain soluble and insoluble elements.
 The insoluble part, fiber, is mostly cellulose.
 Fiber has many uses.
 It promotes regular bowel movement by adding bulk, and it regulates the blood glucose consumption rate.
 Fiber also helps to remove excess cholesterol from the body.
 Fiber binds to the cholesterol in the small intestine, then attaches to the cholesterol and prevents the cholesterol particles from entering the bloodstream.
 Cholesterol then exits the body via the feces.
 Fiber-rich diets also have a protective role in reducing the occurrence of colon cancer.
 In addition, a meal containing whole grains and vegetables gives a feeling of fullness.
 As an immediate source of energy, glucose breaks down during the cellular respiration process, which produces ATP, the cell's energy currency.
 Without consuming carbohydrates, we reduce the availability of “instant energy”.
-Eliminating carbohydrates from the diet is not the best way to lose weight.
-A low-calorie diet that is rich in whole grains, fruits, vegetables, and lean meat, together with plenty of exercise and plenty of water, is the more sensible way to lose weight.
+Eliminating carbohydrates from the diet may be necessary for some people, but such a step may not be healthy for everyone.

 Link to Learning